CHickenbone420/Chickencam/README.md

 Join [Justxn's Server](https://discord.gg/gD4yAY) for the first Snapchat Web Client

   Changelogs
-  1. Fixed Bugs on android pie regarding to videos not being detected
+  1. Fixed Bug on android pie where videos were not being detected in gallery
   2. Added Darkmode
   3. Added credits to developer